Nihil-istic/portfolio/SoloLearn_CodeCoach/README.md

 the intended way: Code Coach.

-The purpose for which I post them is solely for nonprofit, educational reasons: to show how I would personally solve them.
-Also, as everything else in this repository (portfolio), it is intended to be a demonstration of my understanding in the given programming language.
+The purpose for which I post them is solely for nonprofit, educational reasons: to show how I would solve them, and also, as everything else in this repository (portfolio), it is intended to be a demonstration of my understanding in the given programming language.